Houston Texans owner Robert McNair dead at 80

 Stonerside Stable, a major thoroughbred horse farm in Kentucky, was also among McNair’s successes.
 A 1,947-acre thoroughbred horse farm and racing stable, Stonerside was home to more than 275 racehorses, broodmares, yearlings and weanlings.
 From its inception in 1994, Stonerside won 72 Graded Stakes, including the 1997 Belmont Stakes, and bred the winners of more than $50 million.
 It was named Breeder of the Year in 2007 and 2008 by Kentucky horsemen.

-McNair was born in Tampa, Fla. and moved to Houston with his wife, Janice, in 1960.
+McNair was born on January 1, 1937 in Tampa, Fla. and moved to Houston with his wife, Janice, in 1960.
 He graduated from the University of South Carolina in Columbia, S.C. in 1958.
 He received an Honorary Doctor of Humane Letters degree from South Carolina in 1999 and an Honorary Doctor of Humanities in Medicine from Baylor College of Medicine in 2010.

 He leaves behind his wife, sons, Cal and Cary, daughters, Ruth and Melissa, 15 grandchildren (10 granddaughters, five grandsons) and two great grandsons.